How Does a Gate Valve Work

 Valve Body

 The valve body houses the gate and provides the passageway for the fluid.
 It is usually made of metal and is designed to withstand high pressures and temperatures.
+The body also attaches to the pipe system; its material classification often determines the valve category.
+End flanges can be forged, cast, or welded.

 Actuator (Optional)

 Some gate valves are manually operated using a wheel, handle, or lever to raise or lower the gate.
 Others may be equipped with actuators for automated operation, which can be pneumatic, electric, or hydraulic.
+These actuators are fixed with a nut and often have markings indicating the direction to open or close the valve.

 Rising vs. Non-Rising Stem:

 Gate valves may have either a rising or non-rising stem.
 In rising stem designs, the stem rises and lowers with the gate, providing a visual indication of the valve position.
-In non-rising stem designs, the stem remains stationary while the gate moves.

 A gate valve operates by raising or lowering a gate (a wedge-shaped or parallel disc) to control the flow of fluid through a pipeline.